fbomb111/clean-code-distilled/docs/error-handling.md

 # Error Handling
 * At times it's impossible to see what the code does because all of the scattered error handling.
 * Error handling is important but if it obscures logic it's wrong.
+* Create separation between the business logic and error handling

 ## Use exceptions rather than return codes